-The 2015 exploration campaign at the Los Santos Mine was completed in June 2015 and resulted in an updated technical report being completed as at October 31, 2015 prepared pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" (the "Los Santos Technical Report"), which is available for review under the Company's SEDAR profile at www.sedar.com and is incorporated by reference herein.
+The 2015 exploration campaign at the Los Santos Mine was completed in June 2015 and resulted in an updated technical report being completed as at October 31, 2015 prepared pursuant to NI 43-101entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" (the "Los Santos Technical Report"), which is available for review under the Company's SEDAR profile at www.sedar.com and is incorporated by reference herein.

 Almonty continued its work with third party consultants in evaluating its tailings reprocessing methodology, running bulk samples through the existing plant as well as continued sampling through a testing circuit.
-Results to date have reaffirmed management's belief that the planned tailings reprocessing methodology will enable it to economically reprocess the stockpile of tailings inventory as outlined in the technical report dated October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" (the "Los Santos Technical Report").
-The tailings recovery rate contained in the Los Santos Technical Report assumes no additional modifications will be carried out in the mill processing circuit and assumes a tungsten recovery rate of 46%.
-Based on additional testing work carried out by Almonty in connection with the design and testing of the milling circuit for the Sangdong mineral processing plant (also a scheelite ore deposit), and, in the event that Almonty finalizes the metallurgical testing it is carrying out on the tailings at Los Santos and commences profitable production of the tailings stockpiles.
-Almonty anticipates that it will be able to achieve a tungsten recovery rate on the tailings in excess of the 46% tungsten recovery rate disclosed in the NI 43-101 technical report.
-Modifications to the processing plant to facilitate tailings reprocessing are expected to be implemented in the latter half of fiscal 2020 after the mine has been depleted of its ore reserves.
-The exact timing of this changeover is dependent on Almonty's ability to identify additional ore resources at the Los Santos mine through continued exploration activities.
+The tailings recovery rate contained in the technical report dated October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" assumed no additional modifications will be carried out in the mill processing circuit and assumes a tungsten recovery rate of 46%.
+However, based on additional testing work carried out by Almonty, the Company decided in February 2020 to implement a planned closure of Daytal's operations by placing the Los Santos Mine into care and maintenance.
+The Company is planning to re-open operations in early 2023 once it has finalized plans to modify the plant's infrastructure, through an approximately €1,000,000 capital expenditure, which is expected to result in improved recovery rates from the future processing of its tailings inventory.
+Modifications to the processing plant to facilitate tailings reprocessing are expected to be implemented mid-2022.